BadCoder2/snake_id_quiz/README.md

 2. Run `venv\Scripts\Activate`
 3. Run `python app.py`

-## Setup from EXE (Not Recommended, but if you aren't experiencing with command prompt, it might be a good choice)
+## Setup from EXE (Not recommended, but if you aren't experienced with command prompt, it might be a good choice)

 1. Download the zipped exe from the most recent release
 2. Follow steps 5 and 6 of setting up from source (instead of "the same directory as app.py", put it in the same directory as app.exe).